Skip Navigation

 By Carl Pramuk, Guest Contributor

-Today Emergency Information Online is proud to present a ‘special guest article’ by Carl Pramuk.
+Today Emergency Information Online is proud to present a special guest article by Carl Pramuk.
 This article is taken from a 2005 presentation Mr. Pramuk made at the Accessible Emergency Communication and Notification Conference, hosted by Gallaudet University, the world leader in liberal education and career development for deaf and hard-of-hearing undergraduate students.
 Special thanks to Dr. Judy Harkins for making that conference, and this special feature, possible.

 I have been asked to talk specifically about campuses and how they deal with different issues that they confront in dealing with emergencies.
 I am happy to provide our perspective here at Gallaudet University.
-I am the Dean of Students; I am responsible for the campus in terms of the dorms and the residence halls, and I’m also a member of the university’s Crisis Management Team.
+I am the Dean of Students; I am responsible for the campus in terms of the dorms and the residence halls, and Im also a member of the universitys Crisis Management Team.
 With those two roles there are a variety of issues that present themselves.
-I’m happy to see that there’s a variety of products available on the market that can help provide solutions to those issues.
+Im happy to see that theres a variety of products available on the market that can help provide solutions to those issues.
 But we still face some of the same types of issues that you have.

 Gallaudet is a four-year liberal arts college.
 It was established in 1864 by an act of Congress.
 Our programs and services are specifically designed to accommodate deaf or hard-of-hearing students.
 There are 1,800-plus students, primarily deaf or hard-of-hearing, and 60-plus students and employees also have vision impairments.
-Our campus is different than other campuses, so that presents the first point: You can’t adapt a plan to fit a place without observing the environment first, who the population is.
+Our campus is different than other campuses, so that presents the first point: You cant adapt a plan to fit a place without observing the environment first, who the population is.
 Some Federal agencies have a lot of employees.
 Their solutions might be different than a workplace that has one employee; it depends on what the particular environment is.
 So what you will see in this presentation is how we have dealt with issues on our campus.
 I want to preface this by saying that our solutions might not be applicable to all campus environments.

 In the '70s and '80s the most serious emergency that we had was perhaps a trashcan fire, and you had to crawl to get out.
 It was very minor, even though back then it would have been classified as major.
 More recently we've had murders on our campus; the D.C. - area sniper; September 11 that hit New York and the Pentagon.
 We've had a variety of things that impacted our campus and the surrounding area.
 So we had to review our emergency plan and realize that we had to do a lot more work.

-Prior to that, our notification system included strobe light notification, which works great when you are awake, but when you’re asleep that is another issue.
+Prior to that, our notification system included strobe light notification, which works great when you are awake, but when youre asleep that is another issue.
 We do have door bell alarms so that if someone is at the door, you know that by a flashing door light.
 Also we have an alert notification that was through pager, cell phone, or e-mail.
 You have to subscribe or sign up for the service and one department sends out the messages, so if there is a snow-closing or other emergency, that notification would be done through e-mail, cell phone, or pager.

 Now, I am going to talk about issues that we were confronted with 9/11 and post-9/11.
 We had realized we had new issues had emerged, for example, 9/11 network congestion.
 The network traffic was very high, and communication between Crisis Management Team members was not functional.
 There was so much traffic that the messages arrived hours later.
-When an emergency meeting was called, we weren’t aware of it.
+When an emergency meeting was called, we werent aware of it.

 The second point is the issue of signal strength with pagers.
 In my office, the signal strength was not very good.
 In my office, my desk is in one corner and on the opposite side of my office there is a conference table.
 With the layout of my office, there are only two positions where the pager will work.
 I have to either put it on the printer, which is near my desk in the corner; or I have to sit on one of the chairs on the opposite side of the room.
 If I am wearing it in a different location within the room, it won't work.
 So that's a serious issue.
 It's very limiting to have just two very specific locations where I can use my pager.

-We’ve researched notification systems.
+Weve researched notification systems.
 In other universities, voice based systems such as a public address system is often used for the notification system.
 Here, that is not helpful.
 If there was an emergency in the campus there would be a visual alarm, usually for fire.
 If you have a biological or chemical threat, that will not work: The reason is that we as deaf people have learned from the elementary school all the way to the college level, that when you see the strobe alarm go off, it means fire and you exit the building, that is the procedure that everyone follows.
 If students leave their building during a chemical or biological threat, it makes matters worse.
 It is important to have a different solution when you need to communicate to shelter in place.

 Students who are in wheelchairs present another issue.
 We've addressed that by means of having a sub-committee that has proposed different solutions.
 One is that wheelchair users will go to a safe area, and the police or fire department will carry them downstairs.
 But many of these students did not like this solution, this type of intervention.
-We’re revising the policy on having people who need help with steps having to wait for security to arrive.
+Were revising the policy on having people who need help with steps having to wait for security to arrive.

 Our Crisis Management Team met and we laid out many different types of solutions and recommendations.
 We developed a manual that talks about different procedures.
 But really, the key issue we talked about was communication: specific methods of how we provide information that should be good and reliable instead of relying on one solution.
 You need to have different means of notification.
-If the first one doesn’t work, then there is a secondary backup.
-As I explained about my pager that doesn’t work in certain areas, we need to have a back-up system.
+If the first one doesnt work, then there is a secondary backup.
+As I explained about my pager that doesnt work in certain areas, we need to have a back-up system.

 We're looking for different technological solutions.
 Some things that we have either applied or are considering applying: